 Introductory knowledge of the principles and methods of interviewing.

-Introductory knowledge of the general provisions, objectives, and philosophy in child welfare programs.
+Introductory knowledge of the general provisions, objectives, and philosophy of child welfare programs.

 Introductory knowledge of current social, economic, and community health problems.